cgroll/j_r_docker/README.md

 - based on Ubuntu (opposed to Rocker images)
 - for built it requires files in github folder
-- currently doesn't built
+- currently building does work, but I can not connect to server of own built image
-- also: running image from [hub.docker](https://registry.hub.docker.com/u/beakernotebook/beaker/)
+- but: running image from [hub.docker](https://registry.hub.docker.com/u/beakernotebook/beaker/)
-  currently does not work
+  does work

 ````
 docker run -p 8800:8800 -t beakernotebook/beaker